Arkansas River Report

 Forecasting May Productivity on the Arkansas Tailwater:

-The Arkansas Tailwater will offer anglers very varied results during the month of May.
-Due to downstream water demands and water movement for anticipated upstream runoff, the flow can be extremely variable.
+The Arkansas Tailwater will offer anglers very varied results during the month of June.
+Due to downstream water demands and water movement for for those demands, the flow can be extremely variable.
 Fish do not respond well to extreme bumps and drops in flow.
 Additionally there can be some clarity concerns on a very sight fishing oriented tailrace.
 If flows maintain under 600 cfs, this river will offer anglers some good opportunities, however if fluctuation occurs at rapid pace, the upper Arkansas River will be a better choice.

 Insects and Natural Food Sources

-During the month of May many insects begin their emergent activity on the tailwater.
+During the month of June many insects begin their emergent activity on the tailwater.
 We start to see some sporadic tan caddis hatches and the BWO hatches can really come into their own.
 With bumping flows the introduction of larger quantities of annelids also factors into the equation.
+Towards the end of the month Pale Morning Duns and Slate Drakes can become players.

 Recommended Rigs/ Patterns

 Rigging procedures should focus on nymphing until steady adult feeding activity is observed.
 Focus un 2-3 static nymph rigs with larger attractor nymphs on top followed by hatch matchers.
 Annelid attractors will be productive on top as a lead fly followed by your midges/ BWO nymphs as well as micro caddis larva.
 Adult BWOs will typically come off between the hours of 11AM-3PM.
-Anglers will need light tippet (6x) and long (12-13ft) leaders to be productive on BWO adults.
+Anglers will need light tippet (6x) and long (12-13ft) leaders to be productive on BWO, Caddis and PMD Adults.

 Nymphs: #20-22 Barr's Pure Midge (Olive, Chartruese, Red, Orange), #18-20 Chocolate Emerger, #20-22 Gray RS2, #16 Tung.
 Floss Worm, #14 Red San Juan Worm, #18 Micro Flashtail Egg, #20-22 Barrs Emerger, #18-20 Nosepicker, #16 Splatte Roller, #16 Metallic Caddis Larva, #16 Chartreuse Copper John.